TAKETODAY/today-infrastructure/today-retry/README.md

 ## Declarative Retry

 Sometimes, you want to retry some business processing every time it happens.
 The classic example of this is the remote service call.
-Spring
+Infra
 Retry provides an AOP interceptor that wraps a method call in a `RetryOperations` instance for exactly this purpose.
 The `RetryOperationsInterceptor` executes the intercepted method and retries on failure according to the `RetryPolicy` in the provided `RepeatTemplate`.